 Welcome to Checkr!Read More

 This quick start guide outlines the steps required when using the Checkr Dashboard.
-Other articles within this section provide more detail on each of the steps mentioned here, and link out to more information within the Help Center.
+Other articles in this section detail the steps below and link to more information in the Help Center.

 Quick start guide